 Eventually, the Freon goes to the evaporator and converts back to a gas.
 It’s able to cool the air in your home in a relatively quick manner.
 But Freon isn’t the refrigerant of choice anymore.
 Over the past few decades, people have learned that Freon has its disadvantages.
 If you have a new HVAC system, it probably uses another type of refrigerant.

 There are several problems with using Freon as a refrigerant.
 For one, it’s an odorless and tasteless gas.
 You can’t always tell when there’s a leak, and the gas is harmful to your health.
 If you have an undetected leak in your system, you could be in danger.
 You should call an experienced professional if you suspect any type of refrigerant leak.

 Although the danger of Freon is far from ideal, there’s an even bigger issue with Freon.
 The gas is a major contributor to ozone erosion and is responsible for climate change.
 In 2004, the Montreal Protocol began a phase-out of Freon.
-Some countries, including the US, needed to reduce its use of Freon.
+Some countries, including the US, needed to reduce their use of Freon.

 At first, the US needed to reduce the use of this gas by 35%.
 In 2010, the reduction needed to be by 75%.
 In 2020, the US was forced to reduce its Freon consumption by 99.5 %.
 This makes Freon very hard to come by.
 While you can still get your hands on Freon, it comes at a very high expense.

 Today, there are still many air conditioners that use Freon.
 However, there is no issue with this until the AC has a refrigerant leak or needs a Freon top-up.
 Eventually, your AC will need refrigerant and it won’t be cheap.